Inheritance and estate taxes

 Elderly man in Lisbon

 If the spouse of the deceased is of a different nationality to them, Portuguese inheritance law allows the country of residence to apply.
-So, if you’ve retired in Portugal, then Portuguese inheritance law could apply.
+So, if you’ve retired in Portugal, Portuguese inheritance law could apply.

 If Portuguese inheritance law applies to your estate, this uses a system of forced heirship.
-This means certain relatives, such as spouses and children, have claims to a certain portion of your estate, regardless of what’s in your will.
+This means certain relatives, such as spouses and children, have claims to a certain portion of the estate, regardless of what’s in your will.

 Inheritance law on pensions in Portugal